Where is Apple’s marketing for Apple Books?

 But I have the feeling that Apple is not sorry at all.

 It pains me to say this because I am a fully paid-up Apple fanboy, but when it comes to ebooks, Apple is not serious about them at all.

 For the ebook publishing industry as a whole, Apple has long disappointed.

-If there is one company that had the clout to challenge Amazon’s ebook monopoly, it was Apple.
+If one company had the clout to challenge Amazon’s ebook monopoly, it was Apple.

 But clearly, Apple did not want to and still does not want to be a serious ebook competitor.